 Connecting Charlotte business through one-on-one interviews with UNC Charlotte faculty, staff, alumni and industry partners.
-Presented by the Belk College of Business and the Office of Industry and Government Partnerships, and produced in association with University Communications.
+Presented by the Belk College of Business and produced in association with University Communications.

 In the pilot episode, we talk with Dr. Janaki Gooty, associate professor in the Department of Management at the Belk College of Business and in the interdisciplinary organizational science Ph.D. program at UNC Charlotte.
 She has extensive research in how leaders and followers develop high-quality relationships, managing emotions in the workplace, and stress and well-being at work.